• Skip to primary navigation

 April 22, 2016 by Homestead Lady 6 Comments

 Preserve the sweet flavor of violets and try this simple recipe for violet gelatin.
 Use nourishing, healthy bone gelatin and fresh violets to throw together this flower food snack for after school or anytime.
-Plus, we have a wonderful round-up of other edible flowers and different ways to prepare them.
-Violet Gelatin l Forage for violets and make this herbal flower snack l Plus many other flower recipes l Homestead Lady (.com)
+Plus, we have a wonderful round-up of other edible flowers and different ways to prepare them. violet gelatin in a spoon with violets

 Violet Gelatin